iamhasanimam/DevOps-Fundamentals/AWS/Security/readme.md

 AWS also offers the following services to help protect your data.

-AWS Key Management Service (AWS KMS)
+#### AWS Key Management Service (AWS KMS)

 You can use AWS KMS to create and manage cryptographic keys.
 These keys can then be used to encrypt and decrypt your data.
 You can also control the use of keys across a wide range of services and in your applications.
 For example, you can specify which IAM users and roles can manage keys.
 Your keys never leave AWS KMS, and you can temporarily disable them so they can no longer be used.

 A cryptographic key is a random string of digits used for locking (encrypting) and unlocking (decrypting) data

+#### AWS Certificate Manager (ACM)

+ACM centralizes the management of your SSL/TLS certificates that provide data encryption in transit.
+It can be used to protect various AWS services and your connected on-premises resources.

+SSL/TLS certificates are used to establish encrypted network connections from one system to another.